ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route2" interface_name:"if2"  }
 ```

 The `Create` sequence is exactly the same.
 This is despite the fact that the code reversed the configuration order.
-As shown, the KV Scheduler re-ordered the configuration items in the correct sequence before generating the transaction.
+The KV Scheduler re-ordered the configuration items in the correct sequence before executing the transaction.

 ---